RobertMrowiec/FormTaskBE/README.md

 # Installation

-After downloading a repository, please use ``yarn install`` command in terminal to download neccessary node modules, and ``yarn start`` for run an application.
+After downloading a repository, please use ``yarn install`` command in terminal to download neccessary node modules, and ``yarn run start`` for run an application.

 Application is running on port 8030